Time to Completion

 The following statement of policy was adopted by action of the Academic Deans’ Council April 14, 1967:

-- On recommendation of the Dean of the school, students who withdraw after the 12th week of the semester because of official orders to active duty with the Armed Forces of the United States may be awarded credit hour in any course in which they have achieved a C or better up to the time of withdrawal.
+- On recommendation of the Dean of the school or college, students who withdraw after the 12th week of the semester because of official orders to active duty with the Armed Forces of the United States may be awarded credit hour in any course in which they have achieved a C or better up to the time of withdrawal.
 Instructors must certify that the student had achieved satisfactory accomplishment on the basis of previous work in the course by awarding an appropriate grade.
 Accomplishment of less than C should be entered on the permanent record as a withdrawal without prejudice (W).

 - Credit hour granted for a course under this policy should count toward graduation.